Bachelor of Laws: Bangladesh

-In Bangladesh, as in other common-law countries, obtaining a Bachelor of Laws (LL.B.) degree is a prerequisite for practising as an advocate in a court of law.
-Both LL.B. and LL.B.
-(Hons.) degrees are offered at public and private universities.
-Only seven public universities offer LL.B.
-(Hons.) degree.
-These universities also offer one-year LL.M. courses.
-Some private universities also offer four-year LL.B.
-(Hons.) degrees and one-year LL.M. courses.
-The National University of Bangladesh also offers a two-year LL.B. degree to graduates of subjects other than law.
+In Bangladesh, obtaining an LLB degree is a prerequisite for practising as an advocate in a court of law.
+Both LLB and LLB (Hons.) degrees are offered at public and private universities.
+Only seven public universities offer LLB (Hons.) degree.
+Some private universities also offer four-year LLB (Hons.) degrees and one-year LLM courses.
+The National University of Bangladesh also offers a two-year LLB degree to graduates of subjects other than law.
+The University of Rajshahi is the first institute in South Asia to offer a bachelor's degree in law, originally offering the B. Jur.
+(Bachelor of Jurisprudence) beginning in 1970.
+Later on, the program was replaced with an LL.
+B (Hons.) program.

-But remarkably, the department of Law, University of Rajshahi is the first institute in South Asia to offer bachelor's degree in law with honors as B. Jur.(Bachelor of Jurisprudence) and M. Jur.
-(Masters of Jurisprudence) from 1970 (not offered in the years 1971 & 1972).
-Later on they were replaced with LL.
-B (Hons.) and LL.
-M degree respectively.
-This institute is considered the leading institute to study legal science in Bangladesh having a great number of alumni and former members of the faculty around the world including former president, chief justice, ministers of several governments and many of the former and current judges of the apex courts and the courts of the lower judiciary of Bangladesh and many more formidable legal minds of the country.
-As per the number of participants in the admission tests, this is considered one of the most desirable choices for the High school/college students of Bangladesh.

 Canada

 Canada has two legal systems.
 The Province of Quebec uses a civil law system.
 At the federal level, as well as in every province or territory except Quebec, a system of common law is used.
 Because of this, there are two types of Canadian law degrees generally in use.